AGOberfeld/AGOtools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-AGOtools is an R package providing some useful tools for the experimental research on Time-To-Collision (TTC) estimation in traffic contexts.
-It is built by the Arbeitsgruppe Oberfeld from Johannes Gutenberg-Universität Mainz, Germany.
+AGOtools is an R package providing some useful tools for the analysis of empirical data (plot themes for publication-ready plots using R's ggplot, outlier detection using a Tukey criterion, helper function for fitting psychomatric functions with the R package quickpsy etc.).
+It is maintained by the work group of Prof. Dr. Daniel Oberfeld-Twistel (https://www.staff.uni-mainz.de/oberfeld/) at Johannes
+Gutenberg-Universität Mainz, Germany.

 ## Project Status